netbox-community/go-netbox/docs/IPAddress.md

 ### NewIPAddress

-`func NewIPAddress(id int32, url string, display string, family AggregateFamily, address string, assignedObject map[string]interface{}, natOutside []NestedIPAddress, created NullableTime, lastUpdated NullableTime, ) *IPAddress`
+`func NewIPAddress(id int32, url string, display string, family AggregateFamily, address string, assignedObject interface{}, natOutside []NestedIPAddress, created NullableTime, lastUpdated NullableTime, ) *IPAddress`

 NewIPAddress instantiates a new IPAddress object
 This constructor will assign default values to properties that have it defined,